-A school principal in Arlington, Texas says she obeyed God after she donated a kidney to student’s father-of-three.
+Sarah Schecter, a school principal in Arlington, Texas, claims she obeyed God’s command when she donated a kidney to the father of one of her students.

-“It sounded really bleak,” Schecter said.
-“I didn’t really know him; I didn’t see him as much as I did her, but I thought it was weird that kidney failure would come up on somebody so fast.”
-The 46-year-old dad would need to be on dialysis or have a kidney transplant.
+“It sounded really bleak,” Schecter recalled.
+“I didn’t really know him; I didn’t see him as much as I did her, but I thought it was strange that kidney failure would occur so suddenly.”
+The 46-year-old father had to face the choice of enduring dialysis or undergoing a kidney transplant.

-Schecter, 57, said she spoke to her family about it and “secretly hoping” that they would talk her out of it, but they actually encouraged her and her kidney turned out to be a perfect match.
-“In a way, why wouldn’t I be – since God put it on my heart, why would it not be the perfect match then?”
-Schecter said.
-“But there was a part of me that was hoping it wouldn’t be a match, so I could get credit for doing something good, but not actually have to go through with it.”
+At 57, Schecter discussed her decision with her family, secretly hoping that they might dissuade her.
+Instead, they encouraged her, and, as it turned out, her kidney was a perfect match for Jones.
+“In a way, why wouldn’t I be – since God put it on my heart, why would it not be the perfect match?”
+Schecter mused.
+“But a part of me was hoping it wouldn’t be a match, so I could earn the credit for doing something good, without actually having to follow through.”

-The procedure which went on for 3 hours was a success for the donor and recipient.
-Jones and Schecter reunited after the surgery, sharing an emotional hug and words of encouragement.
+The procedure, which lasted three hours, was a success for both the donor and recipient.
+Jones and Schecter shared an emotional reunion after the surgery.
 “Bless you.
 Bless you.
 Bless you,” Jones said.
 “I never thought this day would come.”

 “There’s something bold for you to do.
 God will give it to you,” she told him.
 “You’ve got a good kidney now.
 Just go forward and do what you need to do.”

-Schecter admits that she was fearful and questioned what God was calling her to do.
+Looking back, Schecter admits that she questioned what God was calling her to do and grappled with fear.

 “Truth is, I’m a normal person.
-I listened to God one time, and followed through.
-I wish I would have listened to God more,” she added.
-“Who knows what exciting adventures I would have taken if I had listened more.”
+I listened to God once and followed through.
+I wish I had listened to God more,” she reflected.
+“Who knows what exciting adventures I might have embarked on if I had listened more.”